-- Note that the clamp-on sensor may be damaged if current exceeding the selected measurement range is applied for a long time. - To prevent damage to the clamp-on sensor, never connect or disconnect a sensor while the power is on.
+- Note that the clamp-on sensor may be damaged if current exceeding the selected measurement range is applied for a long time. - When disconnecting the BNC connector, be sure to release the lock before pulling off the connector.
+Forcibly pulling the connector without releasing the lock, or pulling on the cable, can damage the connector. - To prevent damage to the clamp-on sensor, never connect or disconnect a sensor while the power is on.